schardong/Visualizer/README.md

 TODO:
 -Adjust the rotation axis accordingly
--Fix the scaling parameters on the VolumeData class -Change the background color
--Add a better interface for adjusting sampling rate. (scrollbars?)
+-Fix the scaling parameters on the VolumeData class -Add a better interface for adjusting sampling rate. (scrollbars? mouse wheel?)
 -Add camera movement attached to the mouse wheel (front and back movement).